solita/docker-systemd/README.md

     --security-opt seccomp=unconfined

-CentOS's `systemd` expects `/run` and `/run/lock` to be `tmpfs` file systems, but it can't mount them itself in an unprivileged container:
+CentOS's `systemd` expects `/run` to be a `tmpfs` file system, but it can't mount the file system itself in an unprivileged container:

     --tmpfs /run
-    --tmpfs /run/lock

 `systemd` needs read-only access to the kernel's cgroup hierarchies: